Drekkg/bug-alert-frontend66/README.md

 ![add project image](src/assets/add_project.png)

+\*\*Future Features

+- The ability to search projects and issues is a definite must for the future.
+- Also the abilility to edit issues and comments.
+- Assigning issues to a specific user.

 ## UX

-With the design of Bug Alert I strove to keep the design simple, with basic colours and typography, with aim of focusing the attention of the user on the informational context.
+I strove to keep the design of Bug Alert simple, with basic colours and typography, with the aim of focusing the attention of the user on the informational context.
 While most users would be on full size screens, the app is still fully functional on mobile.
 The idea of using cards that only display details when clicked is an attempt at keeping the UI clean and less cluttered and hopefully less distracting to the user.
 The user can click on pertinent projects and issues without being flooded with irrelevant information.